lpil/mix-test.watch/README.md

 ## Excluding files or directories

-To ignore changes from specific files or directories just add `exclude:` regexp patterns to your config in `mix.exs`:
+To ignore changes from specific files or directories just add `exclude:` regexp patterns to your config in `config/config.exs`:

 ```elixir
 # config/config.exs